devulrix/everything-as-code/content/about.md

 ### Hello everybody,

-My name is Ulrich and this is my personal blog.
-In this blog I try to share the information that I was looking for myself.
-I focus around new technologies and tips and tricks that I came across.
+My name is Ulrich and this is my blog.
+In this blog, I try to share the information that I was looking for myself.
+I focus on new technologies and tips and tricks that I came across.
 If you want to know how this all started, I give you the answer below.
 I hope you find the information use full.
 If you would like to talk to me, please reach out to me.

 ## Who are you?